QubesOS/qubes-doc/common-tasks/usb.md

 [qvm-pci][Assigning Devices] command.
 For guidance on finding the correct USB controller, see [here][usb-controller].)

- * R4.0
+**R4.0**

 USB drive mounting is integrated into the Connection Widget.
-This is the tooltray icon with a yellow square located in the top right of your screen by default.
+This is the tool tray icon with a yellow square located in the top right of your screen by default.
 Simply insert
 your USB drive and click on the widget.
 You will see multiple entries for your